bleonardb3/ML_POT_03-25-2021/Lab-4/README.md

 ## Introduction:

-This lab will demonstrate the new and exciting AutoAI capability to build and deploy an optimized model based on the Titanic data set.
+This lab will demonstrate the award-winning AutoAI capability to build and deploy an optimized model based on the Titanic data set.

 ## Objectives: